DrAShabut/AndroidDev/session-1.md

 **What You Need:**

-You'll need some space on your computer to install Android Studio if you want to use your own.
-If you have an Android device, grab a USB cable to connect it to your computer.
+You'll need space on your computer to install Android Studio if you want to use your own.
+If you have an Android device, you can grab a USB cable to connect it to your computer.
 It's faster to test your apps on a real device than a virtual one.
 Don't worry if you don't have your own; you can ask the LTU Media Centre to lend you a tablet for the semester.
 Let's get started!

 **Hello World Example**